SKD12/Athleisure/README.md

-# Athleisure
+# ATHLEISURE
-A Database project for a company which sells Sporting Goods.
+* A Database project for a company which sells Sporting Goods.
   This Database project is donw in MySQL and the data was deployed on Microsoft Azure.

-Relevant ER diagrams and Project Requirements have been Uploaded in the repository itself.
+* Relevant ER diagrams and Project Requirements have been Uploaded in the repository itself.
   Conceptual Model and Relational Model have been uploaded.

-The one click Executable down-up SQL query with CRUD operations and certain queries has also been uploaded.
+* The one click Executable down-up SQL query with CRUD operations and certain queries has also been uploaded.

-A Microsoft Powerapp has also been added to the Repository Whic uses Microsoft Azure to link to data and then Run the app.
+* A Microsoft Powerapp has also been added to the Repository Whic uses Microsoft Azure to link to data and then Run the app.

-A final Project Presentation showing the Relevant Technical Informationa and Diagrams have been Uploaded.
+* A final Project Presentation showing the Relevant Technical Informationa and Diagrams have been Uploaded.

-A Powerpoint presentation to show the Flow of the PowerApp has been added to the Repository.
+* A Powerpoint presentation to show the Flow of the PowerApp has been added to the Repository.

-Relational Diagram
+* RELATIONAL DIAGRAM

 ![image](https://user-images.githubusercontent.com/54928543/132106972-b1916a04-c43c-4b3b-8626-6106d785f947.png)

-Conceptual Model
+* CONCEPTUAL MODEL

 ![image](https://user-images.githubusercontent.com/54928543/132106935-44bdd357-347f-4996-95c0-c5b2199f5837.png)